gnosischain/lodestar-client/README.md

 # Lodestar Client - Docker

-This projects builds a customized version of the lighthouse client with Gnosischain modifications.
+This projects builds a customized version of the lodestar client with Gnosischain modifications.
+Those include the integrations with different testnets.

 ## Image tagging